ITSLeeds/VectorTiles/README.md

 2. Round numeric data to increase the chance of numbers being reused: Decimal numbers are likely to be unique (e.g. 23.4564), but integers are more frequently reused.
 Do you really need the full number, or would a rounded one do just as well?

 3. Store numbers like scientific notation: Suppose you have two columns of values one that ranges from 1 - 100 and another that ranges from 1,000 to 100,000.
-There is little chance of repeaded values.
-But if you scale them by powers of ten and round to an approiate number of significant figures (e.g both 123,456 or 12.345 become 1234) you increase the chance of the same value being reused across different columns.
+There is little chance of repeated values.
+But if you scale them by powers of ten and round to an appropriate number of significant figures (e.g both 123,456 or 12.345 become 1234) you increase the chance of the same value being reused across different columns.
 In the javascript you can simply multiply each column back to its original size.

 4. Replace numeric data with categorical data.
 If you are making a choropleth map then you only need to know which colour to use, not the exact value.
 This won't work if you also want to be able to click on an area to get the exact value.